TallKite/linnstrument-firmware/README.md

   *For cols 1-16, the CC's data value is (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value is (row - 1) + 8 * (col - 17).
 Row 1 is the top row and column 1 is the leftmost column.
 The CC is sent on the same channel as the note-on.
 Assuming the default 235 microseconds between USB MIDI bytes, sending locating CCs delays note-ons by 705 microseconds.*

-  *If your DAW isn't programmable, download microLinnLocatingCCs.jsfx from the LinnWiki.
+  *Reaper users: download microLinnLocatingCCs.jsfx from the LinnWiki.
 It defines a rectangular region on the LinnStrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
+Download microLinnLocatingCCsDemo.RPP and microLinnLocatingCCsDemo.mid for an example usage that creates a drum pad.*

+  *Non-Reaper users: if your DAW isn't programmable, you may still be able to run microLinnLocatingCCs.jsfx.
 It runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)*

   *Thanks to KVR forum member vorp40 for the locating CC idea!*